fairvault/user-documentation/docs/datatags/decision-forest.md

 ---
 layout: default
-title: "Decision forest questions"
+title: "Decision tree questions"
 parent: Datatags
 ---

 # Decision tree
-By answering the questions of the decision forest, you and the data curators will be able to identify the appropriate Data Tag for your deposit in the FAIRVault.
+By answering the questions of the decision tree, you and the data curators will be able to identify the appropriate Data Tag for your deposit in the FAIRVault.
 The most stringent Data Tag that applies to your data will be applied (least to most stringent: Blue < Green < Orange < Red).
 In case of an Orange or Red Data Tag, indicate in FAIRVault **all** legitimate opt-out reasons that apply:
 - Privacy
 - Intellectual property rights